 - 1. A change in a student's career plan which requires a change in a student's course selection. - 2.
-A student tries an advanced course, has given an honest effort and is failing. - 3.
+A student tries an advanced course, has given an honest effort, and is failing; permission given by the teacher. - 3.
 A change in the student's IEP. - 4.
 A student decides they want to participate in vocal music or band and section changes are required to make vocal music or band available. - 5.
 A very rare and extreme circumstance or situation as determined by the Building Principal.